cosmicog/Blueprint-wiki/How-to-update.md

 Check if you have done the required changes for the newest versions and do them if you haven't.

+#### v 1.1.4:
+Easy as doing the same changes in the files that this [commit](https://github.com/jahirfiquitiva/Blueprint/commit/71343ab54e771df946a5e4d17ac4de44a8836b4b) shows.
+Basically just some minor version updates :wink:

 #### v 1.1.3:
 1. There's a new [`launchers.xml` file](https://github.com/jahirfiquitiva/Blueprint/blob/sample/app/src/main/res/values/launchers.xml) where you can remove the launchers you don't want to show in the "Apply" section.
 2. There's a new [`bool` config](https://github.com/jahirfiquitiva/Blueprint/blob/121db2c562a7a9cd4dca1c812e4af4d203722be2/app/src/main/res/values/blueprint_configs.xml#L30) in [`blueprint_configs.xml`](https://github.com/jahirfiquitiva/Blueprint/blob/sample/app/src/main/res/values/blueprint_configs.xml) in case you want to hide the "General Information" in "Home" section.